bylaws- updated 2024

 to keep and maintain the checkbook, and any other similar instrument of EHSYF.

-to insure compliance with government requirements, such as but not limited to, the filing of tax returns, tax reports and any other obligation of a tax-exempt nonprofit charitable corporation.
+to ensure compliance with government requirements, such as but not limited to, the filing of tax returns, tax reports and any other obligation of a tax-exempt nonprofit charitable corporation.

 to present a written report to the Board of all significant activities at each Board meeting and at the annual business meeting.
 These reports will be placed on file with the secretary, and made part of the minutes.

-to conduct business which is in keeping with the purpose of this organization and the laws governing tax-exempt nonprofit charitable corporation.
+to conduct business which is in keeping with the purpose of this organization and the laws governing tax-exempt nonprofit charitable corporations.

 to conduct interim business as related to this office.